ABOUT PROSPER AUSTRALIA

-We are an independent, Melbourne-based research institute with a focus on the management of exclusive and essential resource allocation through tax.
+We are an independent, non-profit membership-based association with a focus on the management of exclusive and essential resource allocation through tax.

-This includes land and other natural resources, the raft of public utilities that have now been privatised and government-instituted monopolies such as taxi and fishing licences.
+This includes the taxation of land and other natural resources, but also the public-interest management of public utilities and other natural monopolies, as well as government-instituted monopolies such as taxi and fishing licences.
 It is our position that unearned and unproductive streams of private income which derive from these elements of our economy should be more heavily taxed.
 This will allow us to ease taxes on the hard working and innovative parts of our society, building a more equitable and more efficient economy for our future.

 Prosper Australia grew out of the appetite for social reform during the progressive era between 1890 and 1920.
 Inspired by US journalist, economist and politician Henry George, a broad and worldwide movement grew to advocate for shifting taxes from labour to land.
 In the 1910s and 1920s, our journal, Progress, had a distribution of 20,000.
 Our work today is largely sustained by the generosity of movement leaders in that era.

 Successes of Georgists in Australia include a Federal land tax introduced in 1910, securing a fairer local government ratings base of site value for Victoria in 1920, and the ACT leasehold system which was successful until the 1970s.